DD-UX/MBAS/README.md

 # MBAS - Middleman 4 + Bootstrap 4 + Angular + Sass

-**Middleman environment with Bootstrap 4 Alpha to test and plan a new project starter**
+#### Middleman environment with Bootstrap 4 Alpha for layout, Angular to handle the data binding, routing and general UX, and Sass to enhance the developer experience at the moment of coding.

+**Important:** Make sure you have installed Ruby, Bundler, Middleman, Bower and Sass.

 Dependencies:
 * [Middleman 4](https://middlemanapp.com/)